-Bring the National Women's Soccer League team to Atlanta
+Bring the National Women's Soccer League to Atlanta

 The National Women's Soccer League has 8 teams to begin in 2013.
-Since then, new teams have been expanding like Houston in 2014 and Orlando in 2016.
-The NWSL wanted to expand more teams to 14 in 2020.
+Since then, new teams have been expanding or relocated like Houston in 2014, Orlando in 2016, North Carolina relocated from Western New York in 2017, and FC Kansas City relocated to Utah this year.

-As we already know that Atlanta has an MLS team, Atlanta United FC, ready to begin play in March at Bobby Dodd Stadium before the opening of the new Mercedes-Benz Stadium in late July and it will be also be the new home for the Atlanta Falcons.
+As we already know that Atlanta has an MLS team, Atlanta United FC, currently play home matches at Mercedes-Benz Stadium and it is also the home for the Atlanta Falcons.

 Atlanta, Georgia is one of the top 10 metropolitan statistical areas in the United States, with a population nearing 6 million residents.
 The city of Atlanta is in two counties, Fulton County and DeKalb County.
 DeKalb County in particular is a hub of youth soccer activity.